 William R. HuguetPartner

-Prior to law school, Will was a professional landman in Lafayette, Louisiana.
-After law school, he served as a law clerk to the Honorable Donald E. Walter of the United States District Court for the Western District of Louisiana.
+Prior to the law, Will worked as a professional landman in Lafayette, Louisiana.
+Following law school, he served as a Law Clerk to the Honorable Donald E. Walter of the U.S. District Court for the Western District of Louisiana.

 - Prevailed on appeal wherein the Louisiana Second Circuit found that surface production testing interrupted the prescription of non-use on a mineral royalty.

 - Prevailed at summary judgment in federal court on the interpretation of the assignment of a mineral lease (was not a wellbore assignment).

 - Successful representation of an E&P company in a suit concerning entitlement to production proceeds attributable to roads annexed into the City of Shreveport, with a favorable ruling obtained at the Louisiana Second Circuit Court of Appeal.

 - Obtained a judgment in favor of a mineral purchaser under the Louisiana public records doctrine against the claim of a potential heir.

 - Successful prosecution of a suit involving accretion by the Red River and resulting trespass.